 Von den finsteren Zeiten.

-Update, 9 March: the library has duly delivered two publications on Brecht in Denmark:
+The library duly delivered two publications on Brecht in Denmark:

-- Bertolt Brecht i Danmark – pamphlet published by the Brecht-Zentrum der DDR in cooperation with Svendborg Kommune in 1984 as a celebration of the setting up of a memorial plaque in Svendborg in 1981, currently languishing in the Stadsbibliotek’s Depotbibiliotek; includes reminiscences from journalist Frederik Martner and actor Dagmar Andreasen
+- Bertolt Brecht i Danmark: pamphlet published by the Brecht-Zentrum der DDR in cooperation with Svendborg Kommune in 1984, a celebration of the setting up of a memorial plaque in Svendborg in 1981, currently languishing in the Stadsbibliotek’s Depotbibiliotek; includes reminiscences from journalist Frederik Martner and actor Dagmar Andreasen

 - see also Die Welt geht hier stiller unter: Das Brecht-Haus im dänischen Svendborg

 Brecht left Germany on 28 February 1933, the day after the Reichstag fire, travelling first to Prague and Vienna, before looking for somewhere to live in Switzerland.
 Finding Zurich too expensive, he next checked out Paris where Kurt Weill was living, but he was no Francophile and did not settle.
 He arrived in Denmark on 20 June 1933 and bought the ramshackle fisherman’s house in Svendborg on 9 August 1933 for 7000 kr., moving in on 28 December.
-In a letter to Walter Benjamin on 22 December he wrote “Der er behagligt her”, and that it was possible to survive on 1oo kr.
-(6o Reichsmarks) a month.
+In a letter to Walter Benjamin on 22 December he wrote “Der er behagligt her”, and that it was possible to survive on 100 kr.
+(60 Reichsmarks) a month.
 In addition, Svendborg library would get you _any_ book you want.
 The language was unusually easy, and above all “verden går under mere stille her”.
-(Any links to the original German of these and other quotes below appreciated.)
+Wonderful stuff.

 Immer fand ich den Namen falsch, den man uns gab: Emigranten.